 Next, you will undergo the scan.
 This involves lying on a narrow table attached to the PET machine.
 The table will glide slowly and smoothly into the machine.
 You will have to lie as still as possible during the scans.
 At certain times, the technician will tell you to remain motionless.
 This allows the clearest pictures to be taken.

-When the correct images are stored in the computer, you will be able to slide out of the machine.
+After the correct images have been stored in the computer, you will be able to slide out of the machine.
 The technician will then remove the electrodes, and the test is finished.

 It’s a good idea to drink plenty of fluids after the test to help flush the tracers out of your system.
 Generally, all tracers are naturally flushed out of your body after two days.

-A trained specialist in reading PET scans will then interpret the images and share the information with your doctor.
+A specialist trained in reading PET scans will interpret your images and share the information with your doctor.
 Your doctor will then go over the results with you at a follow-up appointment.

 A heart PET scan provides your doctor with a detailed image of your heart.
-This allows him or her to see which areas of the heart are experiencing decreased blood flow and which areas are damaged or contain scar tissue.
+This allows them to see which areas of the heart are experiencing decreased blood flow and which areas are damaged or contain scar tissue.

-Using the images, the doctor may diagnose coronary artery disease (CAD), which means that the arteries that carry blood and oxygen to your heart have become hardened, narrowed, and/or blocked.
-He or she might then order an angioplasty or, in more serious cases, coronary artery bypass surgery.
+Using the images, your doctor may diagnose coronary artery disease (CAD).
+This means that the arteries that carry blood and oxygen to your heart have become hardened, narrowed, or blocked.
+They might then order an angioplasty or the insertion of stents to expand the artery and relieve any narrowing.

-Heart failure is diagnosed when the heart is no longer able to provide enough blood to the rest of the body.
+Heart failure is diagnosed when the heart is no longer able to provide enough blood to the rest of your body.
 A severe case of coronary artery disease is often the cause.

 Heart failure can also be caused by: